LightGUIDES

 What is free Software-Defined Storage?

-Free SDS solutions provide many of the features of commercial software-defined storage solutions, such as scalability, centralized management, and hardware agnosticism, but do so without licensing fees.
+Free SDS solutions offer many of the features of commercial SDS solutions, such as scalability, centralized management, and hardware agnosticism, but without licensing fees.
 Most of these solutions are open-source software-defined storage, allowing users to access, modify, and distribute the source code.
 Examples include SwiftStack, Ceph Storage, GlusterFS, NexentaStor, OpenEBS, MinIO, and FreeNAS.
-There may be considerations around support and complexity, as most rely primarily on community support, which can vary in responsiveness and depth, they may require more technical expertise to deploy and manage, and while robust, free SDS solutions may lack some of the advanced features found in commercial products.
+There may be considerations around support and complexity, as most rely primarily on community support, which can vary in responsiveness and depth; they may require more technical expertise to deploy and manage, and while robust, free SDS solutions may lack some of the advanced features found in commercial products.

 SDS does not separate the storage itself from the hardware; it abstracts storage resources from the hardware.
-It is a software controller that virtualizes and manages your physical storage resources; sitting between the physical storage and data requests managing how and where data is stored.
-SDS consolidates all storage capacity and creates a unified, centrally managed storage pool providing access services, networking, and connectivity for all your applications without assuming anything about the underlying hardware’s capabilities.
+It is a software controller that virtualizes and manages your physical storage resources, sitting between the physical storage and data requests and controlling how and where data is stored.
+SDS consolidates all storage capacity and creates a unified, centrally managed storage pool that provides access services, networking, and connectivity for all your applications, without making assumptions about the underlying hardware’s capabilities.
 And because it operates through an abstraction layer, a control plane, it can dynamically pool storage resources via policy-based management and automated provisioning.

-The SDS model has gained prominence and adoption due to its inherent flexibility, its hardware independence eliminates reliance on proprietary infrastructure, allowing you to choose any hardware vendor that meets your needs, and avoiding vendor lock-in.
-It’s an attractive architecture model because it maximizes storage capabilities while minimizing administrative overhead by automating and orchestrating storage management on top of private or public clouds.
-With this model, storage can be scaled up or scaled out with minimal disruption to operational procedures and reduced capital investment.
+The SDS model has gained prominence and adoption due to its inherent flexibility.
+Its hardware independence eliminates reliance on proprietary infrastructure, allowing you to choose any hardware vendor that meets your needs and avoiding vendor lock-in.
+It’s an attractive architecture model because it maximizes storage capabilities while minimizing administrative overhead by automating and orchestrating storage management across private or public clouds.
+With this model, storage can be scaled up or out with minimal disruption to operations and reduced capital investment.

 What are the disadvantages and advantages of software-defined storage?